 Students must submit their completed applications by 11:59 EDT on Saturday, May 23rd to be guaranteed full consideration for the program.

 No!
-The Institute is tuition-free, and students with demonstrated financial need can apply for wage-replacement stipends of up to $400 per week for the eight weeks of the Institute.
+The Institute is tuition-free.
 More information can be given on that during the application and interview process.

 See above for program benefits - mostly, though, you want to do this because you are a motivated, intelligent, outcomes-focused individual who wants to continue to develop your skill sets and mindsets along your career pathway, and because COVID-19 has made summer internships and other opportunities difficult to come by.